stencilproject/Stencil/docs/templates.rst

     There are {{ people.count }} people. {{ people.first }} is the first
     person, followed by {{ people.1 }}.

+If a variable implements the RenderKeyed protocol it can provide a value for a String key, much like key value coding, but it works on all operating systems and allows you to decouple the names used in the templates from the Swift implementation.
+The RenderKeyed protocol requires a single function: `: value(forRenderKey:String)->Any?`

 Filters
 ~~~~~~~